 Overall Diversity is Good

-Ethnically diverse colleges allow students to get to know and learn with others from different racial and ethnic backgrounds.
+Racially diverse colleges allow students to get to know and learn with others from different racial and ethnic backgrounds.
 It also means the school is working to fairly represent and support all students.

-When available, the chart below will display ethnic diversity among the undergraduate students at Mizzou.
+When available, the chart below will display racial diversity among the undergraduate students at Mizzou.

-Mizzou's ethnic diversity is on par with the national average.
+Mizzou's representation of the races is on par with the national average.

 If you desire a campus with a nice mix of males and females, this may be the school for you.